Passage of Bill: Supreme Court to rule on interlocutory injunction against Speaker, AG | Ghana News Agency

 “If the application was refused, we will have to endure a violation of the 1992 Constitution and irreparable harm would be caused to Ghanaians.”

-Mr. Thaddeus Sory, who represented the Speaker of Parliament, contended that the Bill would not impose a charge of the Consolidated Fund and disagreed with plaintiff ‘s counsel that no fiscal impact was conducted before the bill was passed.
+Mr Thaddeus Sory, who represented the Speaker of Parliament, contended that the Bill would not impose a charge of the Consolidated Fund and disagreed with the plaintiff’s counsel that no fiscal impact was conducted before the bill was passed.

 Mr Sory held that the injunction before the court was not different from an earlier one dismissed by the Supreme Court.